Building a Transport Package: The Right Way

 Once that has occurred, you can edit the new file (projectName.config.php

 ) to meet the needs of your project and then run Bootstrap.
 Comments in the project config file will (hopefully) tell you all you need to know about the various members.
 You can generally delete any object types that you don't need in your project.
-Note that all config files are a single large PHP array.
+Note that except for the first line, all config files are a single large PHP array.
 They must contain valid PHP code in order for MyComponent to run, so using a good code editor like PhpStorm can be really helpful.

-Important!
+Important reminder!
 Although there is a copy of your project config file in your project directory, you should never edit that file.
-Most of it is ignored by the MyComponent utilities.
+Most of it is ignored by the MyComponent utilities, and it is replaced by the "official" one whenever you run ExportObjects.
 The "official" project config file is the one in the core/components/mycomponent/_build/config

 directory and that's always the one you should modify.

-Whenever you first edit the project config file, you'll be doing two things: removing the objects you don't need and editing the ones you do need.
-You shouldn't have to edit any of the stuff at the top, because you did that when you created the myexample.config.php chunk or file.
+Whenever you first edit the project config file, after creating a new project, you'll be doing two things: removing the objects you don't need and editing the ones you do need.
+You shouldn't have to edit any of the stuff at the top, because you did that when you created the myexample.config.php

-There are three methods for removing unwanted objects from the file and which you use is a matter of personal preference.
+There are three methods for removing unwanted objects from the file.
+Which one you use is a matter of personal preference.
 One method is to change them to empty arrays.
 If you don't need any snippets, for example, you can change the snippets section to this:

 $snippets => array(),